 Learn the fundamentals of soccer, including dribbling, passing and game play through skills, drills and scrimmages against local teams.
-The 7-month season begins in the fall, includes Area Games competition, and ends with the Special Olympic State Games.
-Program pricing is available below.
+The 6-month season begins in late fall and includes area and state competitions.
 Learn more about scholarships here.

 Designed for athletes with physical or intellectual disabilities who follow directions in a group settings.
 There will be direct guidance from the soccer coach in order to progress their individual soccer skills, but no one-on-one volunteers.

 - Athlete may have a physical or intellectual disability

 - Possess the skill and desire to compete at a higher level

 - Must be able to comprehend and retain rules and skills, and then build upon them from week to week